greenbone/eulabeia/README.md

 Please follow the [requirements](docs/requirements.md) instruction before installing eulabeia.

-When all requirements are met then you can build the sensor and director binaries by executing:
+When all requirements are met you can build the sensor and director binaries by executing:

 ```
 make build